Saturnino Cedillo: Political career

 Saturnino Cedillo thrived under the rule of the sonorenses.
 After Plutarco Elías Calles took power in 1924, Cedillo's cacicazgo became stronger, as did his control over the state's political affairs.
 Cedillo was granted with even more control after his intervention in the Cristero War in which he was an important asset in fighting the Catholic rebels in Jalisco and Guanajuato, having killed their leader, Enrique Gorostieta in 1929.
 Cedillo himself was a Catholic and sympathized with the cristero cause, so that the antireligious "Calles Laws" were not being enforced in San Luis Potosí.
 His control allowed him to create and maintain military-agricultural colonies in his area of control, where veterans of his army and their widows could live and work the land.
-After Obregón's assassination at the hands of a religious fanatic, who also hailed from San Luis Potosí, Calles's hold on Mexico's politics became even stronger.
+After Obregón's assassination at the hands of a Catholic activist, who also hailed from San Luis Potosí, Calles's hold on Mexico's politics became even stronger.

 In 1930, Cedillo's niece, María Marcos Cedillo Salas, the daughter of his brother Homobono, learned to fly at the Civil Aviation School in San Luis Potosí, which he had been instrumental in setting up.
 She became Mexico's first female pilot and named her plane "Ángel del Infierno" (Angel of Hell) after the term that her uncle used to describe aircraft.
 She then became a flying instructor.
 Maria died in her plane when it crashed during aerial stunts in 1933.
 Cedillo is said to have fired all the bullets from his pistol at the remains of the plane, which he blamed for the death of his niece.